fastforwardlabs/analyzing_headlines_with_spacy/README.md

 # Analyzing News Headlines with SpaCy

 [SpaCy](https://spacy.io/) wraps industrial-strength natural language processing capabilites into a Python library with an elegant and powerful API.
 The notebook in this repo demonstrates its use for Named Entity Recognition (NER) on a real world news dataset.

 ![Sentences with named entities highlighted.](docs/images/NER.png)

-We take a public domain dataset of [Reuters news headlines](https://www.kaggle.com/notlucasp/financial-news-headlines) and use spaCY to extract named entities.
+We take a public domain dataset of [Reuters news headlines](https://www.kaggle.com/notlucasp/financial-news-headlines) and use spaCy to extract named entities.
 We demonstrate three example downstream use cases:

-- investigating the organisations that appeared most often in Reuters in 2020
+- investigating the organizations that appeared most often in Reuters in 2020
-- viewing the mentions of any given organisation over time
+- viewing the mentions of any given organization over time
-- inspecting which organisations appear in headlines together
+- inspecting which organizations appear in headlines together

-## Instructions

 ## Deploying on Cloudera Machine Learning (CML)